 4. Use Nonviolent Communication

 I swear by this method (and this book).
-It’s from Nonviolent Communication: A Language of Life.
+It’s from Nonviolent Communication: A Language of Life: Life-Changing Tools for Healthy Relationships (affiliate link).
 I’ve recommended it to clients, students, lovers, friends and co-workers.
 I use it at home when tension runs high.
 It’s helpful at work, when dealing with difficult co-workers and when negotiating sticky social situations.
 I have mediated difficult situations between other people using this method.
 It works.
 If you put it into practice and REALLY follow it… it works.
 Always.
 100%.
-And the beauty is that the other person doesn’t need to be following it if you know your stuff well enough.
+And the beauty is that your co-parent doesn’t need to be following it if you know your stuff well enough.

 The basic template is “I observe”, “I feel”, “I need”, “I request”.
 I know it looks super simple.
 And it is – once you get the hang of it.
 But there is a process involved, for most people, in learning to distinguish what we observe from what we feel.
 Or what is a feeling from what is a need.
 And then, in learning to express all of that with ‘I’ statements and without placing blame that might otherwise make someone defensive.
 This book is an excellent, gentle, easy ready on how to do that process.